 The group meets regularly to identify and share information on key issues affecting Western Australian seniors and facilitate the development and promotion of strategic responses through either a whole of government approach, individual agency responses, or cross-sector collaborations and partnerships.

-On 28 June 2016, AFIG held the Age-friendly Western Australia Workshop in collaboration with the Department of Local Government and Communities and Dr Jane Barratt, Secretary General of the International Federation on Ageing.
+On 28 June 2016, AFIG held the first Age-friendly Western Australia Workshop in collaboration with the Department and Dr Jane Barratt, Secretary General of the International Federation on Ageing.
 The aim of the workshop was to highlight innovative and collaborative practices that are achieving real outcomes, as well as to provide information about the age-friendly communities approach.